HaniSource/components/components/search-category/copper-search/doc.md

 we use the ``focus`` plugin provided by alpine to manage accessibity the ``handleKeyUp()`` function is used to check when we are in the first search item, if so we go back to our source of truth the input

-the ``x-animate`` provided by the alpine animation for making the results changes smoothly [alpine animation](https://github.com/CharrafiMed/alpine-animation) I am the author.
+the ``x-animate`` provided by the alpine animation package for making the results changes smoothly [alpine animation](https://github.com/CharrafiMed/alpine-animation) (I am the author).

 if there is results we loop over them and display them using the ``resources/views/components/search/search-item.blade.php`` views wich is simple as:
+##### Search Result Item Structure

+Each search result item is represented by the following HTML structure:

 ```html
 @props([